-- Haying of all CRP practices, except for CP12 Wildlife Food Plots and several tree practices, not more than once every three years for a 25% payment reduction. - Grazing of CRP acres not more than every other year for a 25% payment reduction.
+- Haying of all CRP practices, except for CP12 Wildlife Food Plots and several tree practices not more than once every three years for a 25% payment reduction.
+For non-emergency haying requests, 25% of the requested acreage must be left unhayed. - Grazing of CRP acres not more than every other year for a 25% payment reduction.